damianhakert/damianhakert.github.io/source/handbook/sales/idea-to-production-demo/index.html.md

 > * Open [flowchart](https://gitlab-org.gitlab.io/gitlab-design/progress/dimitrie/flowchartideatoprod/flowchart-html-previews/) as opening window during intro
 > * Consider just sharing web browser window so the audience isn’t distracted by notes or other windows.
 > * Go to 'Displays' settings, Resulution: Scaled, Larger text

-## Intro

-Today I'd like to demo some of the power of GitLab’s open set of tools for the software development lifecycle, helping you get from idea to production as quickly as possible.
-We plan to ship all this functionality in GitLab 8.14.

 ## Install GitLab itself